-- Invigilators shall not permit candidates to leave their places before their scripts have been collected.
+- i) Invigilators shall not permit candidates to leave their places before their scripts have been collected.
 Candidates who wish to leave the examination room before the end of the examination shall hand over their scripts to the invigilator before leaving the examination room. - ii) No candidate shall leave the examination room during the last ten minutes of the time allocated for the examination except in case of emergency. - iii) At the end of the examination period invigilators shall instruct the candidates to stop writing and then collect all the scripts. - iv) Candidates are not allowed to take any examination papers or materials out of the examination room. - v) Invigilators shall enter the number of examination scripts collected from the candidate on the attendance sheet provided by the Head of Department at the time of collecting the examination papers.
-Invigilators shall sign the said attendance sheet before they hand over all the scripts to the Head of Department who shall check correctness of received number of scripts against list of attendance.
-On receipt of the examination booklets from Head of Department, Internal Examiners will check them. - vi) Invigilators shall hand over all extra examination booklets to the respective Head of Department.
+Invigilators shall sign the said attendance sheet before they hand over all the vi) Invigilators shall hand over all extra examination booklets to the respective Head of Department.